wazuh/wazuh-qa/docs/tests/integration/test_agentd/index.md

 ## Overview

-The `wazuh-agentd`  program is the client-side daemon that communicates with the server.
+`wazuh-agentd` is the client-side daemon that communicates with the manager.
-The `agent-auth` program is the client application used along with `wazuh-authd` to automatically add agents to a Wazuh manager.
+`agent-auth` is the client application used along with `wazuh-authd` to automatically add agents to a Wazuh manager.

 These tests check if the `agentd` daemon correctly manages the enrollment (along with `agent-auth`) and connections,